lyricat/lyric.im/source/_posts/mixin-bot-development-tutorial-2-interact-with-users.md

 The former indicates the message is a "transfer message", and the latter means that it's a "plain text message".

 For the "transfer message", there is a function called `handleTransfer` to handle them.
-Because we are not ready to handle money yet, let's talk about it later.
+Because we are not ready to handle money yet, let's talk about it in the next post.

 For the "text message", here is the implementation of the `handleTextMessage`: